Wollivan/SquadronLeader/README.md

 This rule rewards expertly skills pilots who can maneuver their plane into just the right place in the sky!

 - During the move phase, a player may declare they are executing a Barrel maneuver and move their plane to the left or right using the two notches on the side of the straight maneuver template.
-- It costs 4 speed to perform a Barrel Roll.
+- It costs 3 speed to perform a Barrel Roll.
 - Players cannot perform a Barrel roll and gain altitude in the same round.
+- A Barrel Roll cannot be the only movement the player perfoms that round.

 You can read more about the Barrel roll maneuver here: